Today I’m going to show you exactly how to get the biggest hotel injury settlement in 2023.

 I created a Florida injury calculator that I use for Florida hotel accident cases.
 But I make significant adjustments.
 Verdicts for pain and suffering are constantly changing.

 So I continuously adjust the ranges that the calculator uses for the pain and suffering component of the claim.

 My use of my calculator is only one piece of my evaluation.
 I also know how to adjust the calculator estimation by over 86 factors that may affect the case value.

 Without many years of claims experience, using an online settlement calculator for a hotel injury case is a huge mistake!

-What is the full settlement value of a Florida hotel accident case?
+What is the Full settlement value of a hotel accident case?